GDQuest/product-packager/programs/scons/README.md

 # SCons usage guide

 ## Requirements:

-- Install the requirements.txt file via pip.
+- Install the requirements.txt file via pip: `pip3 install -r requirements.txt`.
+You can find `requirements.txt` in the parent directory.
 - Install chroma for coloring HTML files.
-- Copy the scons/SConstruct file into the directory you want to package
+- Copy the `SConstruct` file from this directory into the directory you want to package.
 - update `path_to_product_packager` in the SConstruct file to the absolute path to the product-packager/programs directory.

 ## Usage: